GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 An IOC indicates that a breach already took place, allowing you only to respond after the fact.
 Intent Indicators are the attacker’s traits, or Tactics, Techniques, and Procedures (TTPs), observable during the recon phase--traits, that with high confidence, would not belong to legitimate visitor traffic and behavior.

 == Changelog ==

+= 1.1.0 =
+* Permitted HTTP methods safelisting
+* Block proxy probes
+* Blocked message appears for bad visitors
+* General fixes

 = 1.0 =
 * Initial public release

 == Upgrade Notice ==

+= 1.1.0 =
+Additional detections are included in this release.
+Also a message will appear for blocked users.

 = 1.0 =
 Initial public release

+== Screenshots ==
+1. Error message the visitor will receive for banned behavior or devices.

 == Cyber Intent Blog ==
 The [Floodspark Cyber Intent Blog](http://floodspark.com/blog/) uses this plugin and is all about just that, cyber intent.
 Here we will cover the art and science of it and the developments in the Counterespionage Firewall (CEF) portfolio (CEF for WordPress and CEF Full) that turn these ideas into reality.